Huancaya and off the beaten path Peru

 Experience Peru like you’ve never imagined before!
 We’ll take you on an unforgettable journey to explore the beauty of the Andes and the Peruvian desert, discovering some of the most breathtaking landscapes you’ll find in all of South America.
 Get up close to a hidden oasis and the marine wildlife of Paracas National Reserve, then wander around the turquoise colors of Nor Yauyos-Cochas’ pristine lagoons and waterfalls.
 A favorite for photographers and nature enthusiasts, this trip begins with an exciting ride across the sand dunes of the Ica desert in search of the mythical Moron Oasis, a haven of clear waters guarded greedily for centuries by the curves of the desert.
 We’ll also visit the beautiful Paracas National Reserve and then, get ready for some soft adventure along one of Peru’s most enthralling Andean routes at Huancaya, in the Nor Yauyos-Cochas Landscape Reserve.
 Discover a side of Peru you didn’t even know existed!

-Hiking around Lagoons and waterfalls
+Huancaya - Hiking through lagoons and waterfalls